Presets:

 .24 hr Summary...

-Solar wind parameters remain enhanced due to the arrival of a positive
+Solar wind parameters continued to be slightly enhanced due to the HSS

 .Forecast...

-Solar wind parameters are expected to remain enhanced on 28 Mar due to
+Solar wind parameters are expected to continue to be influenced by

 Geospace